-Reducing Main IQ Store space use in incremental loads
+Reducing IQ main store space use in incremental loads

 An incremental load may modify a large number of pages within the table being loaded.
 As a result, the pages are temporarily versioned within the main dbspace, until the transaction commits and a checkpoint can release the old versions.
 This versioning can be particularly prevalent if the incremental load follows a delete from the same table.
 The reason for this is that, by default, Sybase IQ reuses row IDs from deleted records.

-To help reduce space usage from versioned pages, set the APPEND_LOAD option ON so that IQ appends new data to the end of the table.
-APPEND_LOAD is OFF by default.
+To help reduce space usage from versioned pages, set the APPEND\LOAD option ON so that IQ appends new data to the end of the table.
+APPEND\LOAD is OFF by default.

-The APPEND_LOAD option applies to LOAD, INSERT...SELECT, and INSERT...VALUES statements.
+The APPEND\LOAD option applies to LOAD, INSERT...SELECT, and INSERT...VALUES statements.